Pravargav/Amadeus/SAC/sentences/imp.md

 -> A T-junction is a place where one road ends and meets another road, forming the shape of the letter T.

--> A cross junction is a place where two roads cross each other, allowing traffic to move in four directions.
+-> A four way is a place where two roads cross each other, allowing traffic to move in four directions.

 -> A crossroads is a place where two roads cross each other.